enedaveed/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This prints the groups the current user is part of
+This script changes the owner of a file to the user